JRDN: 2010: Breakthrough success and IAMJRDN

 Shortening his name to JRDN, Croucher worked with Toronto's Kuya Productions and the songwriting and production team of Sammy Blues and Bobby Brass, who've worked with Nelly, Mase, Ginuwine, Jesse McCartney, Nicole Scherzinger and Akon.
 JRDN signed to Kuya Productions in 2009.
 IAMJRDN is the official debut album by JRDN and was released on November 9, 2010.
 Since its release the album debuted at number 13 on the Canadian R&B Albums Chart.
 Off his debut album, the first single "U Can Have It All" brought him to mainstream success by reaching number 20 on the Canadian Hot 100 and the music video reached number 5 on the MuchMusic Countdown.
 The second "Like Magic" reached number 24 on the Canadian Hot 100 with its music video topping the MuchMusic Countdown.
 "Like Magic" has been certified Gold by Music Canada on September 10, 2012.

 He also served as a Youth Ambassador for D250 and was a delegate in the Citizen Voices program.

+In 2023, JRDN's single "What Do I Got To Do" reached #18 on the CBC's Top 20 chart, #35 on the CHR Canada chart, and #38 on the Hot AC chart.